 - Area for covering your test

-Starting with the first, we will start our journey now with learning about APIs.
+Starting with the first, we will start our journey now by learning about APIs.

 What is an API?

 API stands for Application Programming Interface.
-Talking in technical terms an API is a set of procedures, functions, and other points of access which an application, an operating system, a library etc., makes available to programmers in order to allow it to interact with other software.
-Didn’t get it?
-Well, neither did I. Let’s break these terms and explore more about APIs.
+Talking in technical terms an API is a set of procedures, functions, and other points of access that an application, an operating system, a library, etc., makes available to programmers in order to allow it to interact with other software.
+Didn't get it?
+Well, neither did I. Let's break these terms and explore more about APIs.

-An API takes your requests from the device and fetch the response from the server.
+An API takes your requests from the device and fetches the response from the server.
 Today, API is everywhere.
-We have achieved so much through APIs, it’s hard to count.
+We have achieved so much through APIs, it's hard to count.
 If you are into computer science or IT industry, there is no escape from APIs.
 APIs help you fetch a particular response according to the particular request.
-For example while you are booking a flight, you will require specific flight results according to the source, destination and departure date and maybe some other variables.
-For this you might have to visit different airlines to check their different price.
-But through APIs this is not so difficult.
+For example, while you are booking a flight, you will require specific flight results according to the source, destination and departure date, and maybe some other variables.
+For this, you might have to visit different airlines to check their different price.
+But through APIs, this is not so difficult.
 Through different APIs of different airlines, we can get the response of each and every airline for that specific query at one place like GoIbibo does.
 Maybe now you must have got the idea of how vastly APIs are used today.
 We all are connected through APIs.
-All the service that are offered online are mostly through API.
+All the services that are offered online are mostly through API.
 As I said, APIs are everywhere

 So now that we have established what an API is and why APIs are critical to modern interconnected, globally distributed applications and services, it is important to understand why API testing is critical.